pvbestinfoo/Atari_8-Bit_Rom_Image_File_Explorer/Manual_and_Features.md

 ### 1.8.
 ARC Image files

-ARC Images files have the **ARC** file extensions.
+ARC Image files have the **ARC** file extensions.
 They are displayed like this:

 ![image](https://github.com/user-attachments/assets/6e2af404-d6d8-42f3-8c9d-b02616c5cf5a)